whamcloud/Online-Help/docs/api/Pkg_Guide.md

-# Packaging Guide for Intel® Manager for Lustre* software
+# Packaging Guide for Manager for Lustre\* software

 Introduction
 ------------

-Intel® Manager for Lustre* software is delivered as a single unified installer file, including both the central management component and the packages deployed to storage servers.
-Because storage servers sometimes requires additional packages (such as drivers) or customized packages (such as custom Lustre builds), a mechanism is included whereby these packages can be included in an Intel® Manager for Lustre software installation.
+Manager for Lustre\* software is delivered as a single unified installer file, including both the central management component and the packages deployed to storage servers.
+Because storage servers sometimes requires additional packages (such as drivers) or customized packages (such as custom Lustre builds), a mechanism is included whereby these packages can be included in a Manager for Lustre software installation.

 Bundles
 -------